TO BE PUBLISHED November 2025

 The conference will bring together stakeholders and policymakers to examine recommendations from the Independent Water Commission’s final report, and the way forward for implementation.

-We expect discussion to draw on recent findings from the Public Accounts Committee and National Audit Office, highlighting issues of coordination across regulators as well as gaps in understanding of asset condition, and the need for reform to support delivery and investment.
+Discussion will draw on recent findings from the Public Accounts Committee and National Audit Office, highlighting issues of coordination across regulators, as well as gaps in understanding of asset condition, and the need for reform to support delivery and investment.

 Consumer protections & public trust